BornToBeRoot/NETworkManager/docs/Changelog/next-release.md

 ## Improvements

 - IP Scanner
+  - Row can now be expanded / collapsed via button on the left side.
+Row is no longer expanded when selecting a row [#2483](https://github.com/BornToBeRoot/NETworkManager/pull/2483){:target="\_blank"}
   - Timestamp added to view and export (export format has changed for `csv`, `json` and `xml`) [#2483](https://github.com/BornToBeRoot/NETworkManager/pull/2483){:target="\_blank"}

 ## Bugfixes